syang-lab/layered_rendering_diffusion_model/README.md

 # Layered Rendering Diffusion Model
 Unofficial implementation of the paper "Layered Rendering Diffusion Model for Zero-Shot Guided Image Synthesis".

-You can find the implementation in this Colab notebook:
+You can find the implementation in this Colab notebook, modify the stable diffuse model from huggingface:
 <a href="https://drive.google.com/file/d/1KcNvrjh7k5G4FFbzeMfdGruA-o0Y4XZB/view?usp=share_link">layer rendering diffusion model </a>

 ## Objective of the Model
-Control the layout of the images generated from difffuse model, without retraining or find tunning and make better sementic alignment.
+Control the layout of the images generated from difffuse model, ***without retraining or fine tunning*** and make better sementic alignment.

 ## Evaluation Matrix
-CLIP score: text image sementic alignment
+CLIP score and T2I-Sim: text image sementic alignment
-IOU: layout
+IOU: layout overlay
+AP: generate right class

+## Evaluation Dataset
+1134 captions with objects, with bonding box or masks.

 ## Diffuse Model
 The diffuse model consists of two distinct processes: forward and reverse (generation).
 Understanding the diffuse process from the physical perspective reveals that the forward process mimics the diffusion of pollen particles in water.
 During this phase, the diffuse model consistently introduces random noise into the system.
 In contrast, the reverse (generation) process is designed to entirely reverse the diffusion process, allowing for the collection of pollen.
 This reversal entails retracing the movements or distribution of diffusing particles in the opposite direction, ultimately restoring the initial configuration.